About the Geography Bachelor’s Program

 The Bachelor of Arts in Geography combines a liberal arts education with the technical skills necessary to be successful in the modern workforce.
 The undergraduate program also provides a solid foundation for those students who wish to pursue graduate study in geography or a related professional field.

 As a discipline, Geography provides a unique framework for understanding our world based on location.
-Geography is concerned with where things are located, why they are located where they are, and how it all works together to form a tapestry of human and physical landscapes across the surface of the Earth.
-The degree program emphasizes coursework in both the social and physical sciences to provide students with a broad understanding of world’s physical environment and the human experience in that world.
+Geography is concerned with where things are located, why they are located where they are, and how these work together to form a tapestry of human and physical landscapes across the surface of the Earth.
+The degree program emphasizes coursework in both the social and physical sciences to provide students with a broad understanding of the world’s physical environment and the human experience in that world.

 The geography major consists of 31 hours of coursework in geography plus MATH 2300 or MATH 2345 .
-Required courses are GEOG 1401 , GEOG 2300 , GEOG 4300 , GIST 3300 , and 18 hours of junior- and senior-level GEOG and GIST courses.
-Students who select a GIST minor will use GIST 3300 in the minor, not the major, and select another junior/senior GEOG elective.
-ATMO 3310 and GEOL 3322 can also apply for 6 hours of the electives.
+Required courses are GEOG 1401 , GEOG 2300 , GEOG 4300 , GIST 3300 , and 18 hours of junior- and senior-level GEOG courses.
+ATMO 3310 and GEOL 3322 may apply for 6 hours of the electives.
 Students majoring in geography must complete a minimum of 12 semester hours of geography courses from Texas Tech.

 Communication Literacy Requirement.
 Geography graduates will develop the skills necessary to communicate with the public and their peers in a professional work environment.
 Geography majors will be competent in written and oral communication, data analysis, and both graphic and cartographic representation.
 Courses in the Communication Literacy Plan for the B.A. in Geography are GEOG 4300 and two from: GEOG 3351 , GEOG 3353 , GEOG 4301 , and GEOG 3310 .